PavanAnanthSharma/Library-Management-Using-Python-and-MySQL/README.md

 >❗ IMPORTANT STEP ❗

-- make sure you have installed MySQL for your OS, if not follow this video : ```https://www.youtube.com/watch?v=N3B3OonC2AU&t=343s ```
+- Make sure you have installed MySQL for your OS, if not follow this video : ```https://www.youtube.com/watch?v=N3B3OonC2AU&t=343s ```
+- Follow the above video carefully and we recommend to use the password as ```root```
+- After you have successfully installed and tested now you will need to run a few commands before running the ```main.py```
+-

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------